 There is also a Windscape Kite Store where many kinds of kites, including inexpensive children’s kites as well as creature and cartoon character kites, are available to purchase.
 The store carries single line and dual line kites for flyers of all levels and abilities.
 Knowledgeable staff can help you make an informed decision about the best kite for you and your family.

-Admission to Windscape Kite Festival is free, and visitors receive a free festival program and passport upon arrival.
+Admission to the SaskPower Windscape Kite Festival is free, and visitors receive a free festival program and passport upon arrival.
 The program provides helpful information about the festival, and the passport is a small autograph book to collect the signatures of all of the flyers.
 Prizes are awarded for the most autographs collected.

 At Windscape, everyone can experience the thrill of flying in the vast Saskatchewan air space with some of North America’s best kite artists and performers.
 On the east side of the open field, the public is invited to fly their own kites.
 All kinds of kites are encouraged.
 New owners of dual-line stunt kites are invited to spend some time with our qualified instructor.
 A free lesson will ensure you a successful afternoon of flying instead of a frustrating day of kite crashing.
 If your kite takes one too many nose-dives, bring the broken kite to our free-of-charge kite hospital where the repairs will be attempted by our celebrity kite flyers.

 International festivals like Windscape can only happen with the committed support of government, sponsors, donors, volunteers, celebrity kite flyers, and great audiences willing to spend part of their weekends supporting the event.
 In 2014, Windscape hosted just over 9000 people, with guests coming from England, India, Mexico, Korea, Ireland, Australia, Belgium, Italy, Columbia, South Africa and France.